dgerabagi/data-curation-environment/flattened_repo.md

 1.  **Initialize Your Git Repository (CRITICAL):**
     To take full advantage of the DCE's testing workflow (creating baselines and restoring changes), you **must** initialize a Git repository.

-    Open a terminal in your project's root directory (you can use the integrated terminal in VS Code: `Terminal > New Terminal`) and run the following command:
+    Open a terminal in your project's root directory (you can use the integrated terminal in VS Code: `Terminal > New Terminal`) and run the following commands:
     ```bash
     git init
+    # Create or update your .gitignore file with the line below
+    echo ".vscode/" >> .gitignore
+    git add .
+    git commit -m "Initial commit"
     ```
-    For a complete guide on setting up your repository and linking it to a service like GitHub, please refer to the `GitHub Repository Setup Guide.md` artifact that was generated alongside this file.
+    **Why `.gitignore`?** The DCE saves its state in a `.vscode/dce_history.json` file.
+Adding `.vscode/` to your `.gitignore` is crucial to prevent the extension's UI from flashing every time it auto-saves.
+For a complete guide, refer to the `GitHub Repository Setup Guide.md` artifact.

 2.  **Submit Your First Prompt:** The `prompt.md` file has been automatically opened for you.
 This file contains your project plan and instructions for the AI.
 Copy its entire contents and paste it into your preferred AI chat interface (like Google's AI Studio, ChatGPT, etc.).